Pension funds press government over infrastructure cap

-LONDON Local government pension schemes want more freedom to mobilise their billions of pounds of assets to spend on roads, power stations and other infrastructure, arguing such a move would chime with central government efforts to boost investment.
+LONDON Britain's local government pension schemes want more freedom to mobilise their billions of pounds of assets to spend on roads, power stations and other infrastructure, arguing such a move would chime with central government efforts to boost investment.

 "On the one hand, the government is trying to encourage investments in infrastructure from pension funds, while on the other hand, the rules that another government department have (for such an investment) are counterproductive," said Mike Taylor, chief executive of the London Pension Fund Authority (LPFA).